Personal Time Management

 - People (involved)

-Then continue with the activities you would normally do that day.
-On the way, update your time log.
-Do it either every time you switch to a new activity or at some short time intervals, like 10-20 minutes.
+Throughout the day update your time log.
+Do it every time you switch to a new activity, or at intervals, such as every 30 minutes.
 Add entries to your “Time” and “Activities” column, and try to put marks like “Yes” or “No” in the “Scheduled”, “Interrupted”, and “Urgent” columns.
-Where relevant, make short notes on what people you spend time with too.
+Where relevant, make short notes on what happened.

-When you have your time log written, you can move to the most important part, the analysis.
-Review your records and try to get answers to the following questions.
+When you have your time log filled in, you can move to the most important part, the analysis.
+Review your records at the end of the week and try to get answers to the following questions:

 - What percentage of your time is spent in each different area of your life?
 How is it divided between work, business, family, recreational, spiritual, health?